A Caveat or Warning for Common Cursitors: Categories of rogue

 Harman says that although Awdeley refers these to, neither exists.
-A Jarkman is supposed to be a forger of licenses, but Harman says that these are not made by vagabonds, as he has never come across one capable of writing well enough, but bought by them in towns, "as what can not be had for money?"
+A Jarkman is supposed to be a forger of licences, but Harman says that these are not made by vagabonds, as he has never come across one capable of writing well enough, but bought by them in towns, "as what can not be had for money?"
 (Harman is probably right.
-Several false licenses survive, and the historical evidence is that they were mostly produced by provincial schoolmasters, who were notoriously poorly paid.
-There does seem to have been a real market for these, with the price determined by the content and quality of the license and the current ferocity of law enforcement).
+Several false licences survive, and the historical evidence is that they were mostly produced by provincial schoolmasters, who were notoriously poorly paid.
+There does seem to have been a real market for these, with the price determined by the content and quality of the licence and the current ferocity of law enforcement).
 Harman accepts that "Patricos" was the cant word for priest, but says they did not have priests or any ceremony of marriage, as few were married, preferring "natural fellowship and good liking".